Track MCP LogoTrack MCP

 • LinkedIn may require a login confirmation in the LinkedIn mobile app for --login

-• You might get a captcha challenge if you logged in frequently.
+• LinkedIn may show a captcha challenge during login.
 The --login command opens a browser where you can solve it manually.

 Scraping issues: